 Second only to frustration at misplaced pickax strikes is new player bafflement at how tired their character is.
 Unlike many RPGs, where you can swing your tools and weapons without ever getting tired, Stardew Valley has an exhaustion meter.
 Physically demanding activities, like swinging tools and weapons tire you out.
 Thankfully, walking and running do not.

 In the beginning of the game, it can feel like you’re tired all the time.
 You can deal with the exhaustion one of two ways: eating or sleeping.

 Eating food boosts your energy levels.
 Raw food gives you decent energy; cooked food gives you more.
 In the early game, there’s a delicate balance between selling your food for profit versus eating it for energy.
 If you find yourself out of energy early in the day and don’t want to waste food, take the time to attend to tasks that don’t consume energy.
-Sort your chests.
+Sort and organize your chests.
 Plan your farm.
 Explore the map.
 Head into town to chat with the townsfolk and build friendships.

 Or eat all your food and cut down a whole forest like a mad man.
 Far be it from us to stand in the way of your lumberjack desires.

 Lights Out at Dusk: Sleep Is Not Optional

 Food might give you energy to tackle task after task during the day, but there’s one thing you can’t eat your way through in Stardew Valley: the clock.
 You have to sleep every night.